muddery/muddery/README.md

 # Create your game
 Move to the place where you want to place your game.
 It should be outside of your Muddery folder.
 Then run
 ```
-muddery --init game_name
+muddery --init your_game_name
 ```

-This will create a new game project in folder "game_name".
+This will create a new game project in folder "your_game_name".

 Move into the game folder and run
 ```